Customer service and customer experience are two terms that get thrown around a lot in business, but their definitions can be elusive.

 You can start by investing in the right platform.

-Talkative’s Consultative Service platform was specifically designed to power superior customer service and next-level, personalized experiences at every digital touchpoint.
+Talkative’s customer engagement solution was specifically designed to power superior service and next-level, personalized experiences at every digital touchpoint.

 And you’ll be able to manage all customer interactions, from all channels, within a single pane of glass.